MikoInSpace/Task-Organizer/README.md

 **Exit**: To exit the program, select option 5 from the main menu.

+## Desktop Notifications
+If a task is due within 10 minutes the script will automatically send a desktop notification to the user stating that [TASK TITLE] is due within 10 minutes.

 ## Getting Started
 Clone this repository to your local machine using: